eclau29/LordOfTheObjects/README.md

   * GitHub

 ### Lessons Learned
-  I learned that `private` isn't visible to child classes
+  + I learned `private` information is only visible to the Class itself; it cannot be shared even through inheritance to sub-       classes.
+  + Inheritance is useful because it prevents repeated code.
+  + Learned how to access private data through methods.
+  + Encapsulation prevents direct access and editing of private information.